THE STORY SO FAR

-Recent projects include Twelfth Night at Two River Theater; The Merchant of Venice at Cleveland Play House; The Winter's Tale for Shakespeare Academy @ Stratford; Macbeth and The Comedy of Errors with Two River Theater's A Little Shakespeare program; MIDSUMMER (an original reinterpretation/riff which she co-adapted from the plays of William Shakespeare) with Tiltyard; Deer and the Lovers by Emily Zemba; The Zero Scenario by Ryan Campbell; and The Master and Margarita, adapted by Edward Kemp from the novel by Mikhail Bulgakov.
-Sara also served as the Artistic Director of the 2015 Yale Summer Cabaret, where she directed the original production of MIDSUMMER and Sarah Ruhl's adaptation of Virginia Woolf's Orlando.
-She holds a BA in Theater from Yale University and an MFA in Directing from Yale School of Drama.
+My recent directing projects include Twelfth Night at Two River Theater; The Merchant of Venice at Cleveland Play House; The Winter's Tale for Shakespeare Academy @ Stratford; Macbeth and The Comedy of Errors with Two River Theater's A Little Shakespeare program; MIDSUMMER (an original reinterpretation/riff which I co-adapted with Rachel Carpman from all 37+ of Shakespeare's plays) with Tiltyard; Deer and the Lovers by Emily Zemba; The Zero Scenario by Ryan Campbell; and The Master and Margarita, adapted by Edward Kemp from the novel by Mikhail Bulgakov.
+I also served as the Artistic Director of the 2015 Yale Summer Cabaret, where I directed the original production of MIDSUMMER and Sarah Ruhl's adaptation of Virginia Woolf's Orlando.
+I hold a BA in Theater from Yale University and an MFA in Directing from Yale School of Drama.

 As a teacher, I love working with students from elementary to graduate school and beyond.
 My recent teaching includes courses (both in person and online) at Primary Stages' Einhorn School of the Performing Arts and with the MFA Acting program at the New School.
 In both the rehearsal room and the classroom, I strive for an ensemble ethos, characterized by the rigorous and dynamic use of language; courageous physical storytelling; vibrant visual worlds; and a spirit of joy, collaboration, and play.